kraslav4ik/Telegram-Routesetting-bot-Python/README.md

 # Telegram-Routesetting-bot-Python
 Telegram Bot for keep the statistics of ClmbLab Routesetting process

-Single-chat Bot with daily, weekly and monthly scheduled ivents, conversation-based menus, with polls/buttons/message handlers for collecting info
+Single-chat Bot with daily, weekly and monthly scheduled events, conversation-based menus, with polls/buttons/message handlers for collecting info

 Based on Excel Table, which is convinient for visualization.